-We deliver cost-effective marketing results to our clients most typically in the form of a qualified lead or click.
-These leads or clicks can then convert into a customer or sale for the client at a rate, that results in an acceptable marketing cost to them.
-We get paid by clients primarily when we deliver qualified leads or clicks as defined by our agreements with them.
-Because we bear the costs of media, our programs must deliver a value to our clients and provide for a media yield, or our ability to generate an acceptable margin on our media costs that provides a sound financial outcome, for us.
+We deliver cost-effective marketing results to our clients most typically in the form of a qualified lead or inquiry, or in the form of a click.
+These leads or clicks can then convert into a customer or sale for clients at a rate that results in an acceptable marketing cost to them.
+We are typically paid by clients when we deliver qualified leads or clicks as defined by our agreements with them.
+Because we bear the costs of media, our programs must deliver value to our clients and provide for a media yield, or our ability to generate an acceptable margin on our media costs, that provides a sound financial outcome for us.
 Our general process is:

-- · We own or access targeted media; - · We run advertisements or other forms of marketing messages and programs in that media to create visitor responses or clicks through to client offerings; - · We match these responses or clicks to client offerings or brands that meet visitor interests or needs, converting visitors into qualified leads or clicks; and - · We optimize client matches and media yield such that we achieve desired results for clients and a sound financial outcome for us.
+- · We own or access targeted media; - We run advertisements or other forms of marketing messages and programs in that media to create visitor responses or clicks through to client offerings; - · We match these responses or clicks to client offerings that meet visitor interests or needs, converting visitors into qualified leads or clicks; and - · We optimize client matches and media yield such that we achieve desired results for clients and a sound financial outcome for us.